bbauska/zombiePolitics/README.md

-corporations or an updated version of control modeled after prison culture coupled with an increasing culture of lying, cruelty, and corruption, all of which belie a demo­ cratic vision of America that now seems imaginable only as a nostalgic rendering of the founding ideals of democracy.
+corporations or an updated version of control modeled after prison culture coupled with an increasing culture of lying, cruelty, and corruption, all of which belie a demo­ cratic vision of America that now seems imaginable only as a nostalgic rendering of the founding ideals of democracy.</p>

-Dangerous Authoritarianism or Shrinking Democracy?
+<h3>Dangerous Authoritarianism or Shrinking Democracy?</h3>

-Needless to say, many would disagree with Wolin’s view that the United States is in the grip of a new and dangerous authoritarianism that makes a mockery of the country’s moral claim to being a model of democracy at home and for the rest of the world.
-For instance, liberal critic Robert Reich, the former Secretary of Labor under President Bill Clinton, refers to America’s changing political landscape as a “shrinking democracy.”39 For Reich, democracy necessitates three things: “(1) Important decisions are made in the open.
+<p>Needless to say, many would disagree with Wolin’s view that the United States is
+in the grip of a new and dangerous authoritarianism that makes a mockery of the country’s moral claim to being a model of democracy at home and for the rest of the world.
+For instance, liberal critic Robert Reich, the former Secretary of Labor under President Bill Clinton, refers to America’s changing political landscape as a "shrinking democracy."39 For Reich, democracy necessitates three things: "(1) Important decisions are made in the open.
 (2) The public and its representatives have an opportunity to debate them, so the decisions can be revised in light of what the public discovers and wants.
-And (3) those who make the big decisions are account­ able to voters.”40 Ifwe apply Reich’s notion of democracy, then it becomes evident that the use of the term democracy is neither theoretically apt nor politically fea­ sible at the current historical moment as a description of the United States.
-All of the conditions he claims are crucial for a democracy are now undermined by finan­ cial and economic interests that control elections, buy off political representatives, and eliminate those public spheres where real dialogue and debate can take place.
+And (3) those who make the big decisions are account­ able to voters."40 Ifwe apply Reich’s notion of democracy, then it becomes evident that the use of the term democracy is neither theoretically apt nor politically fea­ sible at the current historical moment as a description of the United States.
+All of the conditions he claims are crucial for a democracy are now undermined by finan­ cial and economic interests that control elections, buy off political representatives, and eliminate those public spheres where real dialogue and debate can take place.</p>

-It is diflicult to imagine that anyone looking at a society in which an ultra-rich finan­ cial elite and megacorporations have the power to control almost every aspect of pol­ itics-from who gets elected to how laws are enacted-could possibly mistake this social order and system of government for a democracy A more appropriate under­
+<p>It is diflicult to imagine that anyone looking at a society in which an ultra-rich finan­
+cial elite and megacorporations have the power to control almost every aspect of pol­ itics-from who gets elected to how laws are enacted-could possibly mistake this social order and system of government for a democracy A more appropriate under­